House Calls, LLC

 Imagine you are aboard an airplane; you’re buckled in your seat, waiting on the runway before take-off.
 Next comes the pre-flight lecture from the flight attendant, which includes the instruction to pull the oxygen mask over your own nose and mouth before assisting other passengers with their masks.
 That isn’t bad advice so take care of yourself first, or you won’t be able to provide good care for anyone else.
+The flight attendant’s instruction can be thought of as a form of mental health support.

 Because each situation is unique, there are no hard and fast rules about the kind of support others receive during this time – only that he or she has enough support to prevent them from burning out.
-If a family cannot agree on ways to provide homeschooling or a predictable, consistent daily routine, it can be wise to seek an online objective specialist to assess the situation and recommend a path forward.
+If a family cannot agree on ways to provide homeschooling or a predictable, consistent daily routine, it can be wise to seek an online objective mental health support specialist to assess the situation and recommend a path forward.

 Every situation is unique.
 But, under any circumstance, your objective for the family should be harmony in the house against that of the person in the family who has all the power and making life miserable.
-Also someone who has a disability will not necessarily understand why their routine is disruptive and might be scared and/or frustrated.
+Also someone who has a disability will not necessarily understand why their routine is disrupted and might be scared and/or frustrated.
 Which is most important or in the most dire need of addressing: getting virtual professional care for your loved one, planning a weekly visit keeping in mind the need for social distancing, or strive for normalcy on your own but ensuring you have breaks and interesting distractions with the expectation more of the responsibilities will be shared as the last attempt to prevent burn out?

 And finally, know your limitations.
 Initially, you may not have realized the vast amount of time and work involved during this pandemic to sustain your family or a particular loved one with a disability.
 Some people are able to settle into a groove without becoming overwhelmed, but others become wrapped up in the overwhelming responsibility and are quickly consumed by it.
 Don’t be ashamed to seek, online or at-home counseling, fitness, leisure activities, medical and mental health case management to avoid sacrificing your own mental health.